chordnc/inkwell_timelines/README.md

 Timeline can consist of selectors ( category selector on the screenshot) to customize received data (for example, you can get timeline with only one category's items).

-Timelines autoloads next items when it is scrolled to the end.
+Timelines autoload next items when it is scrolled to the end.

 ![Inkwell Timelines](https://github.com/salkar/inkwell_timelines/blob/master/test/screen/main.png?raw=true)